cloudarts/greened/README.md

 # greened
-An HTML5-based editor for Greenies
+An HTML5-based editor for Greenies.
+Written in TypeScript.